Chapter 6 : Three Conversations

 “So what can be believed?”

 “It’s beyond dispute that they formed and trained the now famous DA in secret right under noses of the Ministry of Magic and Dolores Umbridge when they were in fifth year.
 The ministry didn’t want the kids to know how to fight.
-They knew, even then, they would need to.
+The kids knew, even then, they would need to.
 Pretty impressive really.”

 “Anything that would indicate their political leanings?
 Their values?” asked Grantham.